connected-intelligent-systems/thingsboard-replayer/Readme.md

 * MQTT_URL: Url of the MQTT broker (e.g. mqtt://localhost:1883)
 * MQTT_USERNAME (optional): Username if authentication is needed
 * MQTT_PASSWORD (optional): Password if authentication is needed
-* THING_MODEL: Url to a W3C Thing Model describing describing the simulated device
 * MAX_WAIT_TIME: Skip rows that exceed the maximum time (default: 60000)

 ## Authors